 Amendatory Language:

-Insurance may also be influenced (although perhaps differently from demand surge) by general price inflation .
+Insurance may also be influenced (although perhaps differently from demand surge) by general price inflation as well as impact of legal and claims environment.
 This is a type of economic inflation that is associated with past insured wind loss experience that has been used to develop and validate hurricane loss projection models.
 The standard does not allow for prospective recognition of future economic inflation or price inflation.

 Hurricane storm surge can be covered by the National Flood Insurance Program or in some cases by other policies.